What is a Proxy Server? How Do They Work + Security Risks?

 Proxy servers isolate users from the general Internet by acting as virtual gatekeepers.
 This system acts as an intermediary before sending user queries to the target server.
 To appear as the source of the request, they conceal the user’s IP address and camouflage their identity.
 These affordable solutions enable businesses to efficiently monitor and reduce the dangers connected to their online operations.

 They are essential tools for cybersecurity initiatives.
 They can be used for anything from data filtering and protection to control.
-To maintain security and privacy, these mediators help with controlling internet traffic and enhance performance.
+To maintain security and privacy, these mediators help control internet traffic and enhance performance.

 What is the Purpose of Proxy Servers?